Korbeil/5minutes/README.md

 - Adds specified public key in variable `user_public_keys` in ssh authorized_keys.
 - Disables root SSH access.
 Yes, from next time you need to use new user to access server.
 - Disables password authentication.
 Again you will need to use new user with SSH public key auth method.
-- Installs `ufw` as firewall, `fail2ban` to ban IPs that show malicious signs, `logwatch` to analyze and report logs.
+- Installs `iptables` as firewall, `fail2ban` to ban IPs that show malicious signs, `logwatch` to analyze and report logs.
 - It also installs `unattended-upgrades` to enable automatic security updates.